hedgesky/eex2slime/README.md

 ## Usage

-You may convert files using the included executables `html2slime` and `eex2slime`.
+You may convert files using the included executable `eex2slime`.

     # eex2slime -h